meefik/meefik.github.io/_posts/2025-12-10-ai-podcast-from-scratch.md

 Our podcast needs faces!
 While you could certainly use real photos and skip this step, I chose to generate entirely synthetic hosts to align with the "Humanless" theme.

-We used the **Qwen-Image** workflow to create realistic face images for our two hosts.
+I used the **Qwen-Image** workflow to create realistic face images for our two hosts.

 **Prompt for a man:**